Thanks for tuning in!

 But the story is not so simple.
 It seems our drumbeats have stimulated a sympathetic response from the earth.
 Like a bridge trembling when troops in lockstep cross, the earth is trembling under us.
 Was this life's idea, or was it the earth that shook things up by whispering sweet nothings to the Precambrian innocents?
 Volcanoes?
 Earthquake's?
 Maybe, maybe not.
 I'm not able to see specific outbursts.

 I am able to see the final outcome: The entire surface of our planet will be transformed.

 Meaning what?
 Transition to organisms that digest microplastics and thrive in baking ovens?
 It would be wise to address such questions now, before they settle themselves.
-Is there any chance the future of human life will be discussed in the 2020 U.S. presidential campaign?
+Is there any chance the future of human life will be discussed in upcoming presidential campaigns?
 Answer: No.

 Thanks for listening!
 I'll be back with further tidings.

 Best, Harry the Human